 - Don't have insurance?
-Customized payment plans to fit your budget.
+Customised payment plans to fit your budget.
 Schedule your appointment today!

-- Family dental care in Ilchester, MD.
+- Family dental care in Brisbane.
 Book an appointment and take advantage of our new patient special.

-- Affordable dentistry in Ilchester, MD.
-Schedule an appointment today and get a cleaning, exam, and x-rays for only $59.
+- Affordable dentistry in Brisbane.
+Schedule an appointment today and get a cleaning, exam, and x-rays for only $99.

-If a user searches something like, "affordable dentist Ilchester," Google's algorithm might match headline #1 with description #3, as they both relate to affordability.
+If a user searches something like, "affordable dentist brisbane," Google's algorithm might match headline #1 with description #3, as they both relate to affordability.

 Other upcoming PPC trends include improved audience targeting, more automation, and greater emphasis on video advertising.